MichaelAryana/Discord-Web-Auto-Quest-Extension/README.md

    - A "Running Quests" button will appear.
 Click it and check console for progress updates
    - If it doesn't work, refresh the quest page again

-This version supports multi-quest execution on mobile with the same concurrent processing as desktop.
+This version supports quest execution on mobile with the same concurrent processing as desktop.

 > [!WARNING]
 > This is a tool for automating Discord quests.
 Use at your own risk and be aware of Discord's Terms of Service.
 I'm not responsible if your account gets flagged or banned.